MozIlluminate/mozilluminate-demo/README.md

 1. Clone this repo
 2. Create/Edit test cases under `apps/\<app name\>/test/manual/test_\<something\>.md` (
  Check [`apps/example/test/manual/test_example.md`](https://github.com/MozIlluminate/mozilluminate-demo/blob/master/apps/example/test/manual/test_example.md) for example)
-> You may want to read the [syntax guide](https://github.com/JohanLorenzo/markdown-testfile-to-json#syntax)
 3. `git add`, `git commit` and `git push` (You are suggested to create a new branch)
 4. Create a pull request to this repo.
 A automatic syntax check will be triggered on [Travis CI](https://travis-ci.org/MozIlluminate/mozilluminate-demo/pull_requests)
 5. If the syntax check failed, go back to step 2 and fix your syntax.
 6. Ask for peer review.
 7. After your pull request is merged by the reviewer, go the the [Travis CI Server](https://travis-ci.org/MozIlluminate/mozilluminate-demo/builds) and see your modifications being pushed to MozTrap.
 5. After the build finished.
 Go to [MozTrap-dev server](https://moztrap-dev.allizom.org/manage/cases/) to execute your test cases.

+## Markdown Style Guide
+You may want to read the [syntax guide](https://github.com/JohanLorenzo/markdown-testfile-to-json#syntax)

+The test case body is in a simplified [cucumber](https://cucumber.io/) format.
+You specify the instruction and expected behavior usine `WHEN ...
+THEN ...` syntax (All capital letters).
+Please do not insert empty lines between steps.

 ##Travis CI configs
 * Build pushes = ON